webplatform/docs-wpd/Getting_Started/index.md

 If you find a bug on the site, please file a bug at [https://www.w3.org/Bugs/Public/enter_bug.cgi?product=webplatform.org Web Platform Docs Bugs].
 We're using this bug tracker for two types of bugs:
 * Site functionality bugs - errors, UI issues.
-* Multiple page content problems - when a issue is related to entire groups of pages (otherwise, when an issue is related to a specific page, use the page flags).
+* Multiple page content problems - when an issue is related to entire groups of pages (otherwise, when an issue is related to a specific page, use the page flags).

 For more guidance about filing bugs, see the [[WPD:Bugzilla_Guidelines|Bugzilla Guidelines]].